 While we have encountered some changes to keep guests and employees safe, ultimately, skiing and snowboarding have always been outdoor, open-air and physically distanced activities.
 But is it safe?
 We felt toadally safe on the mountain.
 In fact, skiing felt like one of the most normal activities we have done this year.
 Each destination has instituted new health and safety protocols in light of COVID-19 to keep guest and employees safe.
 Many of the family-friendly mountain resorts on the Ikon Pass are part of the Alterra Mountain Company.
 Here’s what to expect when skiing or riding at Ikon Pass destinations 2021-2022, with a focus on the Alterra Mountain Company destinations.

-What to Expect When the Ikon Pass Destinations Reopen
+What to Expect When the Ikon Pass Destinations Reopen in 2021-2022

 Worried about buying early?
 Hop over to learn about Adventure Assurance to find out how your purchase is protected if you are not able to use the pass.
+Don't delay too long as we expect passes to sell out by early December.

 If you value spontaneity and flexibility, this is the year to have an Ikon Pass.
 Why?
 The resorts prioritize the Ikon Pass holders and have greatly reduced the availability of daily lift tickets.
-The destinations do not even offer same-day walk-up tickets.
+The destinations may not even offer same-day walk-up tickets.
 With all of these differences, some things remain the same.
 Once you are skiing and riding down the mountain, the experience is just as normal as it ever was.
 Whether you bought a pass before sales ended or not, you'll find some hopful information below.
 (FYI: If you do not have a pass, you'll want to be sure to purchase any necessary lift tickets in advance because you cannot purchase same day walk-up tickets.)

 What Is Alterra?

 Before we get started, let’s briefly introduce the Alterra Mountain Company.
 Alterra issues the Ikon Pass.
 Alterra is a family of popular family ski destinations.
 These mountains are part of the multi-resort season pass and lift tickets, the Ikon Pass, along with several other partner resorts.
-Alterra Mountain Company is comprised of Steamboat, Winter Park, Squaw Valley Alpine Meadows, Mammoth Mountain, June Mountain, Big Bear Mountain Resort, Deer Valley Resort, Solitude, Stratton, Sugarbush, Snowshoe, Tremblant, Blue Mountain, Crystal Mountain and CMH Heli-Skiing & Summer Adventures.
+Alterra Mountain Company is comprised of Steamboat, Winter Park, Palisades Tahoe (formerly Squaw Valley Alpine Meadows), Mammoth Mountain, June Mountain, Big Bear Mountain Resort, Deer Valley Resort, Solitude, Stratton, Sugarbush, Snowshoe, Tremblant, Blue Mountain, Crystal Mountain and CMH Heli-Skiing & Summer Adventures.
 We are going to take a closer look at what to expect at Alterra Mountain Company destinations when they reopen in terms of new safety rules and protocols, as well as a brief look at what you need to know about the other destinations.

 Other Ski Destinations Outside Alterra